nbeaver/tengwarscript-install-guide/README.rst

     \end{document}

-Make sure the names of the fonts match the names in `tengwarscript.map`_.
-You will need to do a lot of renaming of the ``.ttf`` files if you take the manual route (Option 2).
+Make sure the names of the fonts match the names in `tengwarscript.map`_. jou will need to do a lot of renaming of the ``.ttf`` files if you take the manual route (Option 2).

 Note: the ``tengtest.tex`` file in the documentation requires ``texlive-lang-spanish``.